Here Are 7 Factors That Can Affect Your Mortgage Rate

 6. Whether or not you pay “points” at closing.

-Did you know you can secure a lower rate on your mortgage loan by paying a little more money up front, at closing?
 This is a common strategy used by borrowers who want to minimize their long-term interest costs (and don’t mind paying higher closing costs to achieve that goal).

 For more on this subject, check out our in-depth tutorial on discount points.